This partnership aims to improve digital skills for people and organisations. Find out more about its work and how your organisation can get involved.

 - South East Local Digital Skills Partnership: Jim Wilkinson email@example.com

 Digital Skills Innovation Fund

-Local Enterprise Partnerships (LEPs) and Combined Authorities can now bid for grants as part of a new £1 million Digital Skills Innovation Fund for initiatives which specifically aim to help people take up digital roles.
-Find out more and and read the application guidance.
+Local Enterprise Partnerships (LEPs) and Combined Authorities (CAs) were invited to bid for grants as part of a new £1 million Digital Skills Innovation Fund for initiatives which specifically aim to help people take up digital roles.
+Funds were awarded to:

 Find out more about the work of the DSP